TEXAS, USA — This review was written as part of KENS 5's SXSW coverage in 2023. It has been updated to reflect its release in April 2024.

 The fifth is Joe Trevino (Julian Works), the de facto anchor to this team’s potential as well as some of the script’s more nuanced stretches about Mexican-American identity and self-worth.
 Works manages to give the character a vulnerable dimension that’s easy to spot under his hardy exterior.
 The team goes as Joe goes, but so does the movie, and “The Long Game’s” textured production design pairs up nicely with the young athlete slowly embracing his role as community hero.

-“The Long Game” premiered to passionate response at South By Southwest last weekend, an indication that the effects of this chapter of Texas history still loom large.
-And the film’s exploration of Mexican-American identity is far more intentional than kinetic fellow festival selection “Flamin’ Hot.”
+“The Long Game” premiered to passionate response at South By Southwest last year, an indication that the effects of this chapter of Texas history still loom large.
+And the film’s exploration of Mexican-American identity is far more intentional than its fellow festival selection “Flamin’ Hot.”
 One key, eye-opening scene sees the boys excitedly skipping to Mexico for an evening – “our homeland,” they call it – where they receive the rude awakening that ancestry alone won’t guarantee you a warm welcome.
 For such a complicated idea to emerge from the relatively safe filmmaking confines of “The Long Game” feels like Quintana rediscovering the potential of a genre.

 Starring Jay Hernandez, Dennis Quaid, Jaina Lee Ortiz, Julian Works